Sentilix/buffalo/Buffalo/ReadMe.txt

 UnitBuff API:
 	local name, iconID, count, school, duration, expirationTime, unitCaster = UnitBuff(unitid, b, "RAID|CANCELABLE");
 Expiration time is time since last server restart.
 I am not sure how to get CurrentTime but should be doable.

+This can be used to display buff expire times.